 Here’s the deal: filtration isn’t instant.
 Each filter layer the water passes through can slow things down a tad.
 And a slow flow rate?
 That’s the culprit behind that frustrating drop in water pressure.

 Flow rate, in simple terms, is how much water your filter can handle per minute.
 In the U.S., households can use a lot of water, especially when multiple appliances are running.
-So, a top-notch iron filter should keep pace without making you wait.
+So, a top-notch filter should keep pace without making you wait.

 System Size